Predicting the Performance of Foundation Models via Agreement-on-the-Line: Predicting OOD performance: single base foundation model

 \subsection{LLM-based Question-Answering and Text Classification}

 We conduct a similar systematic investigation of AGL in finetuned runs of a single base \emph{language} model.
-Similar to CLIP linear probing, we find that AGL cannot be observed without random head initialization in language models evaluated on text classification and question-answering tasks.
+Similar to CLIP linear probing, we find that AGL cannot be observed without random head initialization in language models evaluated on text classification and extractive question-answering tasks.
+While we mostly focus on tasks that require a linear head during finetuning, we also conduct a diversity study on generative tasks where the base model is finetuned directly in Appendix~\ref{app:generative-diversity}.

 \paragraph{Full Finetuned Language Models} We evaluate over a collection of $450$ full finetuned runs of several base FMs: GPT2-Medium \citep{radford2019language} and OPT-125M \citep{zhang2022opt}.
 Models are full finetuned for up to $20$ epochs with a small learning rate ($\leq 1e^{-6}$).
 Hyperparameters specifics can be found in Appendix \ref{app:finetune}.
 We do not conduct a linear probing study for question-answering as it leads to poorly performing models.
 For text classification, we also conduct a linear probing study in Appendix \ref{app:text_cls_diversity}.